 This article was first published in August 2016.
-Dates have since been updated.
+This year’s Hungry Ghost Festival takes place on August 12, 2022.

 Nearly all world cultures have festivals to remember the dead, and Hong Kong is no exception.
 Living descendants pay homage to their deceased ancestors on Ching Ming in the spring and on Chung Yeung in the autumn.
 But there’s another festival that is less well understood, a time when people all over the city burn offerings to the dead on city streets: Hungry Ghost Festival (Zung1 Jyun4 Zit3 中元節).

 It’s a muggy mid-summer evening outside a typical apartment building.
 As the sun falls and the street lights flicker on, people make their way out of their cosy apartments and position themselves in front of oil drums that seem to have appeared from nowhere overnight.
 With some sense of purpose, they burn wads of paper “hell money” and set down bowls of rice planted with smouldering joss sticks.
 They leave other food items, too: oranges, longans, roast meat.
 Over the course of the evening, people from all walks of life come and act out their own version of this ritual, lighting incense and leaving food gifts for some unseen entities.
 What exactly are they doing?

 They are feeding hungry ghosts – not out of charity so much as a precaution.
-During Ghost Month (gwai2 jyut6 鬼月), which this year lasts from August 8 to September 6 on the Chinese calendar, it is better not to take your chances with the unhappy spirits that wander the territory looking for sustenance.
+During Ghost Month (gwai2 jyut6 鬼月), it is better not to take your chances with the unhappy spirits that wander the territory looking for sustenance.

 After all, Hongkongers believe in ghosts.
 Not all of them, but a higher percentage than in many other countries.
 They once shared this belief with those across the border in China, at least until the Communist government issued edicts between the 1950s and 70s that prohibited people from believing in ghosts.
 British-ruled Hong Kong never made any attempts to change the local spiritual beliefs.